 - from $ 209 / day

 Stella Maris ExplorerPhilippines

 - from $ 342 / day

 - 8.8 Fabulous

 - 39 Reviews

 What To Expect on an Apo Reef Liveaboard

 Liveaboards in Apo Reef offer quintessential atoll-diving sights, like tons of sharks, sheer drop-offs frequented by pelagics, massive coral colonies, and incredible biodiversity of reef life.
 Apo Reef is the world's second-largest contiguous coral reef and the largest atoll in Asia.
 Apo's huge area of 40 square kilometers, about 40 kilometers off the coast of Sablayan in Occidental Mindoro, Philippines, has been protected since 1996 as the Apo Reef Natural Park.
 It should not be confused with Apo Island, an equally famous dive site to the South in Negros.
-A selections of Philippines liveaboards offer itineraries throughout the year to the Apo Reef area.
+A selection of Philippines liveaboards offers itineraries throughout the year to the Apo Reef area.

 What You Can See

 Apo Reef has only three small islands within its waters, and some of the best diving can be found around the one in the west of the park, Apo Island.
 The surface of this island hosts only a lighthouse and a ranger station; underwater, there's much more to discover, with a coral-festooned, sloping plateau on the southern and western sides, and some of Apo Reef's characteristic vertical drop-offs on the northern and eastern sides.